TBrickey/MechaCar_Statistical_Analysis/README.md

 There is a summary of the t-test results across all manufacturing lots and for each lot
 ## Study Design: MechaCar vs Competition
 ### Part 4

+Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+With the increase of cars, semi-trucks & delivery trucks on the road, it is critical for MechaCar to have high or comparably safety ratings.

+What metric or metrics are you going to test?

+-Safety ratings tests from MechaCar, competitors, and government safety standards.

+What is the null hypothesis or alternative hypothesis?

+-	Null Hypothesis H0 MechaCar has high or comparable safety ratings
+-	Alternate Hypothesis Ha MechaCar does not have high or comparable safety ratings

+What statistical test would you use to test the hypothesis?
+And why?

+MechaCar can use Linear Regression and subset to analysy the safety rates by vehicle type and competitor.

+What data is needed to run the statistical test?

+MechaCar will need crash rating obtained from data collected from  frontal crash test, Moderate overlap frontal test, Driver-side small overlap frontal test, Passenger-side small overlap frontal test, and crash test dummies injuries.